The NANA1807 Method | Iced Tea Preparation

 Preserving Molecular Balance

-After its hot infusion, the tea must cool slowly at room temperature for 2 to 3 hours:
+After being brewed hot, the tea should cool slowly to room temperature for 2 to 3 hours:

 - Stabilization of volatile aromas